 - Metrics for Videos and Podcasts

 Videos and podcasts are the ultimate kind of content marketing and have proven to be what most people prefer.
-As mentioned for newsletters and websites, analysing the metrics and popularity of your videos and podcasts is crucial.
+As mentioned for newsletters and websites, analyzing the metrics and popularity of your videos and podcasts is crucial.
 So, how do you do it?
 It’s all explained below.

 - View count: As you may have expected, view count is the simplest metric of all.
 It tells you how many times the video has been viewed.